 The Incident –

 In the year 2014, Mr. Vaitty approached the Central Mumbai District Consumer Disputes Redressal Forum and filed a complaint.
-The insurance company in its defence said that they rejected the Mr. Vaitty’s claim because he had purchased a Private Car Package Policy from them and as per this policy an insurer cannot use his or her car for rent purposes.
+The insurance company in its defence said that they rejected the Mr. Vaitty’s claim because he had purchased a from them and as per this policy an insurer cannot use his or her car for rent purposes.
 They added that since Mr. Vaitty’s car was stolen while it was on rent, he cannot claim the insurance money and the complaint had to be dismissed.